bixb922/crank-organ/doc-software/README.md

 ```
 The application is now installed.
 You can copy MIDI files (with .mid type) to the tunelib folder with mpremote:
 ```
-mpremote cp my_nice_melody :/tunelib/
+mpremote cp my_nice_melody.mid :/tunelib/
 ```
-Or you can configure WiFi and copy MIDI files to the /tunelib folder with the [File Manager](#file-manager).
-Please enter the [Tunelib editor](#the-tunelib-editor-tunelib-editor-button-on-index-page) to make the MIDI files visible after copying ()
+Or better yet: you can configure WiFi and copy MIDI files to the /tunelib folder with the [File Manager](#file-manager).

+Once the files are copied, please wait a bit until the files are processed.
+Then enter the [Tunelib editor](#the-tunelib-editor-tunelib-editor-button-on-index-page) add information such as better titles, author, year, genre and rating.
+This information makes it easier for you to search for MIDI files if you have very many of them.

 To test the application use this command in cmd (Windows) or Terminal (Mac) enter the mpremote command.
-When the >>> prompt appears, press control-D.
+Press control-C. When the ```>>>``` prompt appears, press control-D.

 You should see a startup log similar to this:
 ```
-VfsLfs2 mounted with readsize=1024, progsize=128, lookahead=512
+boot.py mount readsize=4096, progsize=128, lookahead=512
 timezone - Could not read timezone.json: [Errno 2] ENOENT
 2024-06-25 15:26:10UTC - minilog - INFO - === RESTART ===
 2024-06-25 15:26:11UTC - config - INFO - Generating new key